When it comes to

-- Advanced Certification for its Primary Stroke Center from The Joint Commission.
+- Recognized as a Primary Stroke Center by The Joint Commission.
 The certification recognizes centers that have the critical elements to achieve long-term success in improving outcomes for stroke patients.

 What is a Stroke?